-I am a frontend architect.
+I am a frontend designer.

 A passionate frontend with an eye for user experience, who puts the user's needs first with responsible responsive design.